brainflow-dev/brainflow/swift-package/README.md

     <img width="400" height="160" src="https://live.staticflickr.com/65535/49908747533_f359f83610_w.jpg">
 </p>

 BrainFlow is a library intended to obtain, parse and analyze EEG, EMG, ECG and other kinds of data from biosensors.

+It provides a uniform SDK to work with biosensors with primary focus on neurointerfaces, all features available for free!

 #### Advantages of BrainFlow: